FaultedStar/Creative-Coding-3-p1/P3/tea gen 3/README.md

 So in a way this is reclaming the word/ hashtag by making very pintrist worthy cups of tea

 I have now added the ability to have a movie recomendation with your tea! if thats too long for twitter, no movie for you.

+NOW WITH TEA GRAPHIC!!! home streach now, next commit may be final